-- Representative from the appropriate police child protection unit(s) (usually the Child Abuse Investigation Team or 'CAIT' with regards to child pupils). - DSL and/or other member of staff with knowledge of child. - Social worker for the pupil. - Other authorities/agencies as appropriate in cross border cases. - Other authorities/agencies as appropriate e.g., health.
+- Representative from the appropriate police child protection unit(s) (usually the Child Abuse Investigation Team or 'CAIT'). - DSL and/or other member of staff with knowledge of child. - Social worker for the pupil. - Other authorities/agencies as appropriate in cross border cases. - Other authorities/agencies as appropriate e.g., health.